aduffy70/LabNotes/_posts/2016/2016-11-14-GSTA3-bisulfite-sequencing-test-run.md

   * ReefB optimization test--on PCR0240 it failed completely at 52C without GC enhancer, so let's try a temperature gradient with GC enhancer.

 PCR0243 results:
+  * All reactions failed at all temperatures.
+Design new primers for ReefB.

 PCR0244:
   * Rerunning GSTA3 ReefA, C and D with optimized temperature and GC enhancer.